Vegan Chow MeinThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 - Protein: If you don’t want to add protein directly into these Chinese vegetable noodles, serve it alongside this air fryer tempeh, or these tofu skewers!

 - Stir Fried Vegetables: Looking for even more veggies?
-Serve this frozen vegetable stir fry or this Thai basil eggplant recipe on the side!
+Serve this frozen vegetable stir fry or this Thai basil eggplant on the side!

 Storage, Freezing, And Reheating Directions